lightblu/nd013-c2-fusion/writeup.md

  - exec_data is gone and instructions should be updated: Due to changes in boilerplate code - helpers.py under misc, you don't need to pass this parameter any longer. make_exec_list function takes care of it.
  - maybe due to the same change, neither project or step setup mention you also need to adapt the sequence variable to 1, 2 or 3 according to selected sequence
- - min_iou missing in config, and t he one func getting configs_det for nothing?
+ - min_iou missing in config, and the one func getting configs_det for nothing?

 ----
 # Writeup: Visualize point cloud